artemgurzhii/jsdom/README.md

 jsdom's most powerful ability is that it can execute scripts inside the jsdom.
 These scripts can modify the content of the page and access all the web platform APIs jsdom implements.

 However, this is also highly dangerous when dealing with untrusted content.
-The jsdom sandbox is not foolproof, and code running inside the DOM's `<script>`s can, if it tries hard enough, get access to the Node environment, and thus to your machine.
+The jsdom sandbox is not foolproof, and code running inside the DOM's `<script>`s can, if it tries hard enough, get access to the Node.js environment, and thus to your machine.
 As such, the ability to execute scripts embedded in the HTML is disabled by default:

 ```js
 const dom = new JSDOM(`<body>